trap-representation/Chlore/README.md

 This is Chlore - a stack based language that's made with a focus on simplicity.

-A simple Hello World program written in a standard compliant implementation of Chlore <sup>1</sup>:
+A simple Hello World program written in a standard compliant implementation of Chlore[^1]:

+[^1]: Check out more examples in the `examples` directory.

 ````
 import "stdlib.chlore"